MarissaReitsma/AHEaD-2021/Google-Cloud/README.md

 Deliverables
 - A list of strategies you used and a brief justification
 - R code for your queries (please push to this repo).
-- Basic counts for the number of number of unique individuals you're able to find with each query
+- Basic counts for the number of unique individuals you're able to find with each query.
+(Do not share any counts smaller than 11.)

 ## Exploratory Data Analysis